 4. It positively impacts your mental wellbeing.

 Doing good for others feels good.
 And with the potential to help save up to three lives every time you donate, knowing that you’re making a difference and helping others can relieve stress—boosting your mood.
 This positive impact on your wellbeing could even lead to a longer life, according to a Health Psychology journal study.
 It found that those who volunteered to do good for others had a reduced risk of mortality by up to four years.

 The best benefit of all when it comes to donating blood is to help save lives.
 The Red Cross says the need for blood is never-ending.
-So on this World Blood Donor Day, and all year long, think of the lives that could benefit from your donation.
+So this National Blood Donor Month, and all year long, think of the lives that could benefit from your donation.
 And as a bonus: you get to enjoy added health benefits too.
 Learn even more about donating and find a blood drive near you here.